 16. Patriotic American Flag Tattoo

 There are many ways to show that you love your country and are proud of your citizenship.
-These include deciding to get inked with a flag tattoo.
-If you are American, or your ancestors come from the USA, then you may want to honor your heritage and display an image of the red, white, and blue flag.
+These include deciding to get inked with an American flag tattoo.
+If you are American or your ancestors come from the USA, you may want to honor your heritage and display an image of the red, white, and blue flag.
 An individual who is this patriotic will undoubtedly like to get tattooed somewhere they can show off and look at every day, and what better spot than on your arm?!

 17. Unique Half Sleeve Tattoo

 When it comes to body art, your creativity is your limit.
 There are many common images that people like to get inked, such as roses and skulls, because of their symbolic value, but you can also make your tattoo more unique by choosing unusual designs.
-These pieces have special meaning to you, but they will also turn heads because it is not something that people see every day.
+Unique tattoos have special meaning to you, but they will also turn heads because they are not something people see daily.
 If you want to make a statement and have a tat that tells your story, consider working with a tattoo artist to find something distinctive and individual.

 18. Cool Half Sleeve Tattoo

-What you consider to be a cool tattoo may differ from what your friend thinks, and that is perfectly fine.
+What you consider a cool tattoo may differ from what your friend thinks, which is perfectly fine.
 The appeal of body art is meaningful to the wearer and inked because of this reason.
-If you are looking to be inspired, consider getting tattooed with unusual designs, such as a Medusa or a half sleeve that combines multiple elements.
+If you want to be inspired, consider getting tattooed with unusual designs, such as a Medusa tattoo or a half sleeve combining multiple elements.
 Don’t be afraid to go big and bright, using color and detailing, or opt for the more classic approach with strong lines and bold black ink.

 19. Chest and Half Sleeve Tattoo

 Who says your tattoo has to start at your shoulder and stop at your elbow?
-Body art is special to the wearer, and you can play around with different options and even expand on the placement.
-You may be drawn to a design that starts to cover the chest, which can be particularly eye-catching.
+Body art is special to the wearer; you can play around with different options and expand on the placement.
+You may be drawn to a chest tattoo design which can be particularly eye-catching.
 Perhaps you want to get inked with something close to your heart, so the closer you get to it physically, the better.
 It would help if you were warned that the placement is a little more painful due to the chest’s lack of muscle and thin skin.
 If you can endure the discomfort, it is worth it.

 20. Lower Half Sleeve Tattoo

 When you think of a half sleeve tattoo, you probably consider the design to start at the shoulder and end at the elbow; but that is not always the case.
-You can also opt for a lower half sleeve, which begins at the elbow and ends at your wrist.
-This is the perfect location for meaningful ink that you want to look at and show off every day.
+You can also opt for a lower-half sleeve, which begins at the elbow and ends at your wrist.
+This is the perfect location for a meaningful tattoo you want to see and show off daily.
 The forearm is also among the least painful options for body art, which is always a plus.